-This course introduces the concept and practice of political representation in contemporary democracies, focusing largely on the developed world.
+This course introduces the concept and practice of political representation in contemporary democracies, focusing on the developed world.
 After discussing goals of representation, it traces representation from the values and electoral behavior of citizens through the formation of legislatures and executives to the implementation of public policies.
 It compares the consequences of different institutional arrangements and party systems for party and policy congruence, and considers other benefits and costs as well.

-We shall begin by developing concepts of democracy and of representation through democratic elections that we shall be using throughout the course.
-We apply these concepts by discussing some of the important recent and upcoming democratic elections of 2016-2017 in the US, the Netherlands, Britain, France, and Germany.
-Because of the systematic inattention of citizens and the complexity of the institutions, some political scientists are doubtful that elections can serve to connect citizens and their governments in a meaningful and substantive way.
+We shall begin by developing concepts of democracy and of good representation through democratic elections that we shall be using throughout the course.
+We apply these concepts by discussing some of the important recent and upcoming democratic elections of 2016-2018 in the US, the Netherlands, Britain, Sweden and Germany.
+Because of the systematic inattention of citizens and the complexity of policies and institutions, some political scientists are doubtful that elections can serve to connect citizens, their interests, and their governments in a meaningful and substantive way.
 We shall try to understand their concerns and conditions that may at least sometimes ease them.
-The first half of the course focuses on the role that citizens can and do play in representation through elections.
+The first half of the course focuses on the roles that citizens play in representation through elections.

 In the second half of the course we shall turn to the institutions and processes that take place after citizens' cast their votes (although citizens may anticipate them through sophisticated voting.)
 We begin with how the election rules translate votes into legislative representation.
 Then, we examine theories and evidence on selecting and coordinating policymakers, especially in parliamentary cabinet governments.
 Do election outcomes merely provide symbolic voice, or shape the policies actually adopted by those governments and their presidential counterparts?
 What conditions obscure or facilitate those connections?
-In the end, what can we say about how well or how badly elections serve to create connections of representation in contemporary democracies in developed countries?
+In the end, what can we say about how well or how badly elections serve to create connections of good representation in democracies in developed countries?

 The Tuesday sessions will usually present lecture material with some discussion.
 Thursday will primarily emphasize discussion of the readings for the week.
 We shall try to develop our understanding of elections in comparative representation through examples of the (often quite different) roles that specific elections played in shaping policymaking and through theories and comparative evidence.
+All students are expected to invest time in learning about at least one specific election beyond those we discuss collectively.
+(This may be done as a group project.)

-Grades will be based on a midterm exam on Thursday October 26 (40%) and a second examination, covering the second half of the course (40%), scheduled by the Registrar on December 21st at 16:00, with an additional 20% for class participation.
+Grades will be based on a midterm exam on Thursday October 25 (40%) and a second examination, covering primarily the second half of the course (40%), scheduled by the Registrar on Thursday, December 20, 1600, with an additional 20% for class participation.
 Students may also choose as an option to write an original essay applying the concepts of the course to some aspect of political representation in an economically developed country (current or historic) that is not among the five that we are examining collectively.
-These essays should be about 3000 words long and are due our last class day, December 12.
+These essays should be about 3000 words long and are due our last class day, December 11.
 For these students, the grades will be based on the midterm 25%, second exam 25%, essay 30%, and class discussion 20%.
 Requirements and evaluation for students taking the PSC/IR 250W sections are described on p.
 4 below.